 Subject to operator policy, regulatory requirements and user consent and operator policy, the 5G system shall be able to authorize the avatar to be used in mobile metaverse services.

-Subject to regulatory requirements, user consent and operator policy, the 5G system shall provide time-bound authorization for specified subscribers to use an avatar in mobile metaverse services.7.2.4 Digital asset management
+Subject to regulatory requirements, user consent and operator policy, the 5G system shall provide time-bound authorization for specified subscribers to use an avatar in mobile metaverse services.

+Subject to operator policy, regulatory requirements and user consent, the 5G system shall be able to identify the subscriber who has the right to use an avatar in mobile metaverse services.

+Subject to operator policy, regulatory requirements and user consent, the 5G system shall provide a means to temporarily authorize a third party to use a subscriber's digital representation and access specific multimedia communication services on behalf of the subscriber, including not by means of a UE, with restrictive conditions e.g., authorized list of parties.

+7.2.4 Digital asset management

 Subject to user consent, regulatory requirements and operator policy, the 5G system shall provide secure means to authorize the use of digital assets associated with a user (e.g. digital assets belonging to a third party customer).